-Examination of materials, methods, content, and assessment, and learning experiences associated with early childhood science and health.
+Principles of integration and examination of materials, methods, content, and assessment, and learning experiences associated with teaching mathematics in early childhood.
 Opportunities to demonstrate applications in field settings.
 Course will also address the instructional needs and appropriate assessment of all students in inclusive, multicultural, and multilingual classrooms for this content area.